siddharth-pro/gitSiddharth.github.io/_posts/2018-10-11-using-microblaze-softcore-processor.markdown

 ![Step 10](/assets/images/Microblaze/Step10.png)

-Step 11: Check th summary and see if the added devices are shown.
+Step 11: Check the summary and see if the added devices are shown.
 Click finish

 ![Step 11](/assets/images/Microblaze/Step11.png)